Chart Color Schemes

 Recent residential development output has been above average within Geelong when compared nationally

 Geelong has averaged approximately 35 new dwelling approvals annually.
 Between FY-21 and FY-25, around 175 homes were approved, with one more in FY-26 so far.
-On average, 0.9 people moved to the area per dwelling built over these years.
+On average, about 0.9 people have moved to the area per dwelling built over these five years.

-This suggests that new construction is meeting or exceeding demand, providing buyers with more options and potentially driving population growth beyond current projections.
-The average development value of new dwellings is $533,000, indicating a focus on premium market segments.
-In FY-26, commercial approvals have totaled $57.8 million, reflecting strong local business investment.
-Compared to the rest of Victoria, Geelong records about 56% of building activity per capita and ranks in the 89th percentile nationally for development activity.
-Recent construction comprises 8.0% detached houses and 92.0% medium and high-density housing, marking a significant shift from existing patterns (currently 52.0% houses).
+This suggests that new construction is meeting or exceeding demand, providing buyers with more options while potentially driving population growth beyond current projections.
+The average expected construction cost of new dwellings is $533,000, indicating a focus on premium market properties.
+In FY-26, there have been $57.8 million in commercial approvals, reflecting strong local business investment.
+Compared to the Rest of Vic., Geelong has about 57% of building activity per person, placing it among the top 89th percentile nationally.
+Recent construction consists of approximately 8.0% detached houses and 92.0% medium and high-density housing.

 Frequently Asked Questions - Development